C.H. Gladman, Carl E. Hall, et al.

 2003 Dr. Helmut Knaust became Department Chairman.

-The Bioinformatics Program, established by the College of Science in 2001, is housed in the Math department, under the new leadership of Dr. Ming Ying Leung (Probabilistic Modeling and Statistical Bioinformatics), who joined the department faculty as Professor.
+The Bioinformatics Program, established by the College of Science in 2001, was (and still is) housed in the Math department, under the new leadership of Dr. Ming Ying Leung (Probabilistic Modeling and Statistical Bioinformatics), who joined the department faculty as Professor.

-Dr. Matthew Winsor (Mathematics Education) joined the department as Assistant Professor.
+Dr. Matthew Winsor (Mathematics Education) joined the department faculty as Assistant Professor.

 2004 Dr. V.K.
 Srinivasan retired from the Department in a phased retirement system

 Drs.
-Larry Lesser (Mathematics and Statistics Education) and Pavel Solin (Adaptive Finite Element Methods) joined the department faculty as Associate Professors.
+Larry Lesser (Mathematics and Statistics Education) and Pavel Solin (Adaptive Finite Element Methods) joined the department faculty as Associate Professor.

 2005 Several esteemed faculty died this year: Dr. Gavin Gregory in April, Mr. Lawrence Huntley in May, and Dr. C.H.
 Gladman (the department's first chairman) in December.

-UTEP hosted the MAA Southwest Regional Conference in April.
-The conference was organized by Dr. Hamide Dogan-Dunlap.
+UTEP hosted the MAA Southwest Regional Conference in April; the lead organizer was Dr. Hamide Dogan-Dunlap.

 The first in a series of international conferences dedicated to advances in Finite Element Methods and their applications in engineering and science was organized by Dr. Pavel Solín.
 FEMTEC 2006 took place in December, with more than 50 attendees all over the US, Europe and Japan.